daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 The top-level <span style='color: #FF4136'>App</span> component contains <span style='color: #0074D9'>Navbar</span>, <span style='color: #0074D9'>Homepage</span> and <span style='color: #0074D9'>Footer</span> components. <span style='color: #0074D9'>Homepage</span> component contains two <span style='color: #2ECC40'>Character</span> components.

-So, whenever you have a certain UI design in mind, start by breaking it apart from top-down and always be mindful of how your data propagates from parent to child, child to parent and between sibling components or you will quickly find yourself thinking *"WTF, how do you do this in React?
-This would have been so much simpler with jQuery..."*.
+So, whenever you have a certain UI design in mind, start by breaking it apart from top-down and always be mindful of how your data propagates from parent to child, child to parent and between sibling components or you will quickly find yourself completely lost.
+It may be difficult initially, but it will become second nature to you after building a few React apps.

 So, next time you decide to build a new app in React, before writing any code, do this hierarchy outline first.
 It will help you to visualize the relationships between multiple components and build them accordingly.